v2fly/geoip/README.md

 ### Notices

-- If input format `maxmindGeoLite2CountryCSV` is specified in config file, you must first download `GeoLite2-Country-CSV.zip` from [MaxMind](https://dev.maxmind.com/geoip/geoip2/geolite2/), then unzip it to `geolite2` directory.
 - `go run ./` will use `config.json` in current directory as the default config file, or use `go run ./ -c /path/to/your/own/config/file.json` to specify your own config file.
 - The generated files are located at `output` directory by default.
 - Run `go run ./ -h` for more usage information.